trajano/terraform-provider-dyn/website/docs/index.html.markdown

 resources supported by Dyn.
 The provider needs to be configured with the proper credentials before it can be used.

+This only works with the [Managed DNS Service](https://help.dyn.com/dns-knowledge-base/) and will **not** with neither Dynamic DNS nor Standard DNS offerings.

 Use the navigation to the left to read about the available resources.

 ## Example Usage